 Gotchas

-suppress_filterswill see raw cross-language content.
-This is by design — use it for migrations, exports, and anything that must see every language at once.
+- Queries with suppress_filters will see raw cross-language content.
+This is by design.
+Use it for migrations, exports, and anything that must see every language at once.

 Related Reading